 High Speed Railway Infrastructure

-Starting high speed railways in India is not as simple as just buying high-end trainsets, plonking them on our rails and start running at 200 kph, because high speed rail is more about the track than it is about the train running on it.
+Starting high speed railways in India is not as simple as just buying high-end trainsets, plonking them on our rails and start running at 200 kph, because high-speed rail is more about the track than it is about the train running on it.
 While most “non-high speed trains” around the world today average around 110 kph, that the highest speed for our trains, because our tracks simply cannot support any train running at speeds more than that, though our newer locomotives and coaches are capable of doing upto 160 kph!
-For high speed railways to operate safely and efficiently, all track and associated infrastructure has to be rebuilt or upgraded to support trains running at high speeds without failing.
+For high-speed railways to operate safely and efficiently, all track and associated infrastructure has to be rebuilt or upgraded to support trains running at high speeds without failing.
 And how they are to be upgraded depends uniquely on the track surroundings including geography, topography, soil/rock composition, rainfall, temperature variations, rural/urban settings and so on.
-But the most basic requirements of high speed rail tracks are dedicated, fenced-in tracks, CW Rails, absence of tight curves etc.
+But the most basic requirements of high-speed rail tracks are dedicated, fenced-in tracks, CW Rails, the absence of tight curves etc.

-It is also a misconception that High Speed Trainsets have less carrying capacity.
-The 16-car N700 Shinkansen train weights 715 tonnes while a 18-car Garib Rath of the Indian Railways will weigh around 1000 tonnes without the engine.
+It is also a misconception that High-Speed Trainsets have low carrying capacity.
+The 16-car N700 Shinkansen train weights 715tonss while a 18-car Garib Rath of the Indian Railways will weigh around 1000 tonnes without the engine.
 And both can carry 1300 passengers!
 European trains have lesser capacities, though.
 Trainsets are manufactured by Alstorm, Siemens/Bombardier, Kawasaki, Hitachi, Mitsubishi, Sanyo and others.
 Interior deign of the trains really is no concern because they can be outfitted in whatever way required, from like our general unreserved to those of the Maharajas’ Express.
 Usually they are designed just like how an airplane cabin would look like, with better leg room.